 Arriva: Further changes from Sunday 14 February 2021 with most services reduced in frequency or revised.
 Services 5A (Middlesbrough - Guisborough), X5, X17 and X76 are suspended until further notice.
 Cash payment should only be used as a last resort and no change will be given.

 Coatham Coaches: New Monday to Friday service 18 commenced on Tuesday 1 September 2020, replacing Arriva service 81S between Stokesley and Guisborough and restoring a direct service between Guisborough, Upleatham and Saltburn.

 Go North East: Service X9 is suspended from Saturday 16 January 2021 and all daytime journeys operate as service X10, to an hourly frequency, via the normal evening and Sunday route.
+Most journeys from Newcastle to Middlesbrough are slightly retimed from Monday 15 February 2021.
 The exact money is required for cash payment from Monday 27 April 2020.
 Use the When2Travel tool to see how busy each bus is likely to be.
 For immediate travel, you can see how many seats are still available.

 Hodgsons: Services operate as normal.

 Paul's Travel: Service 65 operates as normal.